tinahbu/ml_notes/README.md

 # My Machine Learning Notes

-I push my ML related notes here.
+An semi-organized folder of some ML related notes.